The Rise of the Data Driven Investor: Proprietary Sourcing + Due Diligence

 There are underlying reasons for this issue.
 Most providers offer static relational databases and there are usually missing fields that significantly limit the quality of filtering tools.
 On top of that, since everyone has access to the same dataset and basic filtering options, data is once again table stakes and not the path to differentiation– although this is starting to change.

 Some investors have started training machine learning algorithms to identify opportunities that best fit their focus and expertise.
 This creates a unique list of opportunities for each firm which can then be qualified more effectively.
 Only so much information about a company will be publicly available, and there comes a point where dealmakers need to reach out to the business owners to progress with qualification and prioritization.
 Without direct communication, it’s impossible to know if a company is in conversations with other investors, what their financial statements look like and whether they’re willing to make a deal.
 By cutting down the list of 10,000 to 500, firms are able to allocate analyst resources more efficiently and focus on the right opportunities.
+With investor discovery, firms can see which investors are already active in a space and adjust prioritization before engaging founders.

 The importance of proprietary sourcing